 An Initial Health Assessment is a statutory appointment for every child or young person entering care in the UK.
 Guided by eight child-led outcomes, our standards aim to improve their health and wellbeing.

-Children and young people have the right to be heard and actively involved in decisions on their health services.
-Our standards are designed to help you develop and deliver meaningful opportunities for their engagement.
+Children and young people have the right to be actively involved in decisions about their health services.
+How can you develop and deliver meaningful opportunities for engagement?

 In July 2022, the Scottish Government called for views on their proposals to introduce mandatory calorie labelling at the point of choice in the out of home sector.
 Thank you to all the members who shared their feedback on these proposals.
 Below is a short summary, with our full response available t...